simonccc/kopsrox/README.md

 - __proxnode__ - the proxmox node name where you're running kopsrox from - the image and all nodes are created on this host

-- __proximgid__ - the "baseid" for proxmox vm id's- needs to be a free range of 10 starting with 0 eg: 170
+- __proximgid__ - the proxmox id used for the kopsrox image/template eg: 170

-A kopsrox cluster is made up of upto 3 masters and 5 workers numbered a bit like this ( with proximgid = 170 )
+the other nodes in the cluster use incrementing id's for example with 170:

 |id|proximgid|type|
 |--|--|--|